LlamasOnTheRun/Star-Wars-Rebellion-Component-Info-API/CONTRIBUTING.md

   - Tests here need to test both negative and positive flows for a given request attribute, such as passing in null or blank values.
 If the given predicate/criteria builder is complex (such as finding the title of a card with one word only), we ask testing is done to account for each scenerio possible.
 - Repository
   - Tests here are about testing ALL data attributes that are avaliable for use.
 For example, controller test may have a test for attribute `faction` for `IMPERIAL` which fits considering it is testing ONE valid data type.
 However, repository should test for every possible scenerio, such that it should test for `IMPERIAL` and `REBEL`.
 We want to ensure the count for each data group is accurate and recorded within our [constants](https://github.com/LlamasOnTheRun/Star-Wars-Rebellion-Component-Info-API/blob/LlamasOnTheRun-patch-1/Component-Info-API/src/main/java/com/starwars/rebellion/ComponentInfoAPI/utils/APIConstants.java) file when performing assertions.
 However, testing for every scenerio may not be applicable such as testing every card title is present.
 A good rule of thumb is to create a test for each scenerio if number of scenerios is less than 10.

+If you feel a test conflicts with this structure, use your best judgement and we will provide feedback in PR if required.

+If your PR is reviewed and accepted, you'll be listed in our [contributors page](https://github.com/LlamasOnTheRun/Star-Wars-Rebellion-Component-Info-API/wiki#contributors)!
+We really want you to be recognized for your change no matter how big or small.
+We may ask you to provide an (appropriate) message alongside your recognition to provide some fun.

+Note however, you are not obligated to share or publicize your changes to this repo